mitra42/frugal-iot/README.md

     * MQTT by Joel Gaehwiler
   * Libraries only needed if you use specific sensors.
     * SHT85 by Rob Tillaart; (SENSOR_SHT85_WANT to enable SHT3X or SHT85 series sensors)
-    * If you add more sensors make sure to add any library requirement here (TO-ADD-NEW-SENSOR)
+    * If you add more sensors make sure to add any library requirement here (TO_ADD_SENSOR)
   * Libraries only needed if you use specific sensors.
-    * If you add more actuators make sure to add any library requirement here (TO-ADD-NEW-ACTUATOR)
+    * If you add more actuators make sure to add any library requirement here (TO_ADD_ACTUATOR)
 * Tools -> Board
   * Check you have selected the dev board
   * TODO add instructions, or a link here for adding new boards to an Arduino IDE - most will need to do this.